alic3dev/cexil/README.md

 Each example under the `./examples` directory has an individual make file which will build the output into its corresponding `./bin` directory.

-You can also build all examples in one shot using in the root directory
+You can also build all examples in one shot in the root directory with

 ```sh
 make examples
 ```

-or you can run the follwing within the `./examples` directory
+or you can run the following within the `./examples` directory

 ```sh
 make